weegreenblobbie/pycontrol/ROADMAP.md

 Past Items Completed
 ====================

+* When control state != executig, allow manual manipulation of the camera settings ** easy to view what choices a field has

+* Display the top 10 camera sequence events.

+* CameraControl commanding is currently kind of ad hock, each type of command on it's own port, unify this:
+  CameraControl listents for commands on a single port cammands must specify a uniue sequence ids so if the command has aleady been processed can be ignored commands must specify a command type, followed by command parameters so based on the type, CameraControl can process it.
+  Add a reandme in docs to document the commands.

 * Convert all channels and values to lowercase
 * Internally map lowecase choice maps to camera case.